 The Achilles tendon runs from the bottom of your calf muscle to the back of your heel bone.
 Achilles injuries are some of the most common complaints among athletes, especially runners.
 When you hurt your Achilles or tear it, you run the risk of a worse injury if you don’t treat it right away.

-If the back of your ankle is bothering you and is inflamed or swelling, that’s Achilles tendinitis.
+If the back of your ankle is bothering you, it could be inflamed or swelling, that’s Achilles tendinopathy.
 It usually happens with overuse, especially if you’ve just added a lot of running and jumping into your exercise routine.

 Listen to your body at the first sign of a problem in your Achilles.
 If you address it right away, you may avoid problems down the road.

 If you injure the area or feel pain in your Achilles, don’t push it.
 Use the “RICE” method to prevent any further damage: